Call our licensed insurance agents (TTY 711)

 Medicare Advantage Open Enrollment Period

-While not as well known as AEP, the Medicare Advantage Open Enrollment Period may give you a chance to find the Part D coverage you need.
+The Medicare Advantage Open Enrollment Period may give you a chance to find the Part D coverage you need.
 If you decide to drop your Medicare Advantage plan in favor of your Original Medicare coverage, you’ll be able to choose a Medicare drug plan to supplement your Parts A and B coverage.

 Want to stick with Medicare Advantage but don’t love your drug benefits?
 This is also your window — you can enroll in another Medicare Advantage plan with or without drug coverage.